CoderKungfu/refactoring_php_demo/slides.md

 # One responsibility per function / class
 ---
+name: technique3_header1

 ## Technique 3: One responsibility per function / class

 ### Example: Club Membership Register
+---

+template: technique3_header1

+#### Background

+You are a software guy at a country club and you maintain a register of club members in `CSV` format:

 --

-#### Background

-You are a software guy at a country club and you are told to maintain a register of club members in `CSV` format:

 ```csv
 Michael,Cheng,miccheng@gmail.com
 Luke,Skywalker,luke.skywalker@jedi.com
 ```
+---

+template: technique3_header1

+Your manager wants you to make a PHP script to manage the members register.
 --

-Your manager wants you to make a PHP script to manage the members register.
----

-## Technique 3: One responsibility per function / class

-### Example: Club Membership Register

 #### Feature Story

 > "I want to add a new member to the end of the file.
 > If the email is already in the list, ignore the new entry."

+.center.emoji[ 🤓🤓🤓 ]
 ---

 ### Technique 3: One responsibility per function / class

-You quickly whip together a quick PHP function to meet the above requirement:
+You quickly whip together a proof-of-concept PHP function to meet the above requirement:

 ```php
 function add_member($new_member){